adem4ik/qfusion_ideas/README.md

 * Team mate indicator shows health similar to QL, needs more investigation of possible solutions
 * Team mate indicator use Power Up icon if the player has one of PU
 * Save console input into text file in order to scroll through the whole history (az it was done in ezQuake)
+* Fix a bug where grenade can't jump at the same time with the player
+* Spec feature: AP/HP/DMG difference graph as in Dota 2